Welcome to all of our parents, carers and pupils of Year 4.

 When you are reading with your child please ask questions about what your child is reading and their opinions on the book as well as signing their reading jotters.

 Homework is given at the start of a half term and activities should be completed weekly.
-The ‘St. Matthew’s Super Six’ homework tasks should be completed by Wednesday 12th February.
+The ‘St. Matthew’s Super Six’ homework tasks should be completed by Wednesday 1st April.

 Parents are invited to the IPC Exit Point on Monday 30th March 2020.
 Children will share with parents all the exciting work they have completed over the weeks in their IPC lessons and parents will have the opportunity to share the fantastic homework tasks they have completed with their children.